TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Lenstronomy modelling

-where $M_{\star}^{\rm Chab}$ is the total stellar mass based on the stellar population synthesis (SPS) method assuming a Chabrier initial mass function (IMF) \citep{Sonnenfeld18c}.
+where $M_{\star}^{\rm Chab}$ is the total stellar mass based on the SPS method assuming a Chabrier IMF \citep{Sonnenfeld18c}.
 Here, the parameters are $\mu_{\rm h} = 13.11\pm0.04$, $\beta_{\rm h} = 1.43 \pm 0.15$, and $\sigma_{\rm h} = 0.23 \pm 0.04$.
-We measure the stellar mass $M_{\star}^{\rm Chab}$ from the total fluxes in the three \textit{HST} bands.
-We fit the surface brightness profile of the deflector separately in three bands from large cutouts that fully contains the light distribution of the deflector (see Figure \ref{fig:large_cutout_light_model}).
+We measure the stellar mass $M_{\star}^{\rm Chab}$ from the total fluxes in the three HST bands.
+We fit the surface brightness profile of the deflector separately in three bands from large cutouts that fully contains the light distribution of the deflector (see Fig. \ref{fig:large_cutout_light_model}).
 First, we subtract lensed arcs and the quasar images from these cutouts using our best fit power-law model.
 Then, we fit elliptical isophotes using the \textsc{Photutils} software \citep{Bradley20}.
-The method \texttt{photutils.isophote.Ellipse.fit\_image()} allows a convenient way to ignore the overlapping objects -- i.e., stars and galaxies -- by sigma-clipping pixels along an isophote.
+The method \texttt{photutils.isophote.Ellipse.fit\_image()} allows a convenient way to ignore the overlapping objects (i.e. stars and galaxies) by sigma-clipping pixels along an isophote.
 Thus, we do not need to mask out these overlapping objects.
-We reconstruct the surface brightness profile of the deflector based on the fitted isophotes which effectively interpolates through the pixels that are contaminated by overlapping objects.
-We obtain the total flux in each \textit{HST} band from the reconstructed surface brightness profile using the fitted isophotes.
-We use \textsc{pygalexev}\footnote{\faGithub\ \url{https://github.com/astrosonnen/pygalaxev}} to obtain $M_{\star}^{\rm Chab}$, which is a \textsc{Python} wrapper for \textsc{galaxev} \citep{Bruzual03}.
-By adopting the BaSeL stellar spectra library \citep{Lejeune98}, exponentially decaying stellar formation history, and free metallicity, we obtain $\log_{10} M_{\star}^{\rm Chab} = 11.57^{+0.16}_{-0.13}$.
-Thus from Equation \ref{eq:lenstronomy_halo_mass_prior}, our Gaussian prior on the halo mass $\log_{10} M_{200}$ has mean 13.5 and standard deviation 0.3.
+We reconstructed the surface brightness profile of the deflector based on the fitted isophotes, which effectively interpolates through the pixels that are contaminated by overlapping objects.
+We obtain the total flux in each HST band from the reconstructed surface brightness profile using the fitted isophotes.
+We used \textsc{pygalexev}\footnote{\faGithub\ \url{https://github.com/astrosonnen/pygalaxev}} to obtain $M_{\star}^{\rm Chab}$, which is a \textsc{Python} wrapper for \textsc{galaxev} \citep{Bruzual03}.
+By adopting the \lreply{Basel Stellar Library \citep[BaSeL;][]{Lejeune98}}, exponentially decaying stellar formation history, and free metallicity, we obtain $\log_{10} M_{\star}^{\rm Chab} = 11.57^{+0.16}_{-0.13}$.
+Thus, from Eq. \ref{eq:lenstronomy_halo_mass_prior}, our Gaussian prior on the halo mass $\log_{10} M_{200}$ has mean 13.5 and standard deviation 0.3.
 We additionally adopt a prior for the total stellar mass $\log_{10} M_{\star}$.
-We take an ad-hoc prior that is uniform between 11.51 and 11.88 and drops off like a Gaussian function outside these limits.
+We take an ad hoc prior that is uniform between 11.51 and 11.88 and drops off like a Gaussian function outside these limits.
 The range between 11.51 and 11.88 accounts for the unknown IMF and spans the range between light (e.g. Chabrier) and heavy (e.g. Salpeter) IMFs that differ by $\sim$0.25 dex in the stellar mass.
 The exact form of this prior is

 where $M_{\star}^{/\odot} \equiv M_{\star}/M_{\odot}$, $A$ is the amplitude that normalizes the probability distribution to have $\int p(\log_{10} M_{\star}^{/\odot}) \ \rmd (\log_{10} M_{\star}^{/\odot}) = 1$.
 The actual value of $A$ is not required for sampling in the MCMC method. \ajs{We also allow an additional uncertainty of $\pm$0.06 dex in $M_{\star}$ to allow 15\% uncertainty on the assumed $H_0$ in the SPS-based stellar mass estimation.}